 Regulated Agents

-42. Conditions for acceptance of goods for air transportation.
+42. Conditions for acceptance of goods cargo and mail for air transportation.

-(1) A regulated agent and Ground Handling Service Provider handling cargo and mail shall, before accepting goods for transport in an aircraft—
+(1) A regulated agent and Ground Handling Service Provider handling cargo and mail shall, before accepting goods cargo and mail for transport in an aircraft—

 (a) establish and register the name and address of the consignor;

-(b) establish the credentials of the person who delivers the goods as an agent of the consignor;
+(b) establish the credentials of the person who delivers the goods cargo and mail as an agent of the consignor;

-(c) ensure, on the basis of appropriate security controls or security screening, that such goods do not contain any prohibited items;
+(c) ensure, on the basis of appropriate security controls or security screening, that such goods cargo and mail do not contain any prohibited items;

-(d) ensure the safeguard of such goods from unauthorised interference after acceptance;
+(d) ensure the safeguard of such goods cargo and mail from unauthorised interference after acceptance;

-(e) ensure that the goods are received by staff who are properly recruited and trained;
+(e) ensure that the goods cargo and mail are received by staff who are properly recruited and trained;

-(f) designate a person to implement and supervise the screening of the goods;
+(f) designate a person to implement and supervise the screening of the goods cargo and mail;

-(g) ensure that the following categories of goods are not carried by air unless they have been subjected to screening—
+(g) ensure that the following categories of goods cargo and mail are not carried by air unless they have been subjected to screening—

 (i) unaccompanied baggage;

-(ii) goods from unknown consignors; or
+(ii) goods cargo and mail from unknown consignors; or

-(iii) goods for which the contents do not coincide with the description delivered; and
+(iii) goods cargo and mail for which the contents do not coincide with the description delivered; and

-(h) ensure that each shipment of goods is accompanied by documentation providing the statement of the security status of the shipment.
+(h) ensure that each shipment of goods cargo and mail is accompanied by documentation providing the statement of the security status of the shipment.

-(2) A regulated agent who offers goods to an aircraft operator for transport by aircraft shall produce and make available to the aircraft operator and the authority, on demand, shipping documents, records of goods accepted and offered for air transport, employee training records and airway bills.
+(2) A regulated agent who offers goods cargo and mail to an aircraft operator for transport by aircraft shall produce and make available to the aircraft operator and the authority, on demand, shipping documents, records of goods cargo and mail accepted and offered for air transport, employee training records and airway bills.

-(3) A regulated agent shall make available to the authority, a report of any incident where a shipping document did not provide an accurate record of the goods being offered for air transport.
+(3) A regulated agent shall make available to the authority, a report of any incident where a shipping document did not provide an accurate record of the goods cargo and mail being offered for air transport.

 (4) All cargo and mail intended for carriage on civil aviation flights shall be subjected to appropriate security controls by aircraft operators and regulated agents before being placed on board an aircraft.

-43. Conditions for acceptance of baggage, cargo and mail, COMAT and COMAIL for air transportation.
+43. Conditions for acceptance of hold baggage, cargo and mail, COMAT and COMAIL for air transportation.

 For the purposes of protecting passengers, crew members, aircraft and airports and preventing acts of unlawful interference with civil aviation, every aircraft operator shall establish measures to ensure that—

-(a) only screened baggage is loaded into aircraft engaged in civil aviation;
+(a) only screened hold baggage is loaded into aircraft engaged in civil aviation;

 (b) all hold baggage to be carried on commercial aircraft is protected from unauthorised interference from the point it is screened or accepted into the care of the carrier, whichever is earlier, until departure of the aircraft on which it is to be carried; and that if there are grounds to suspect that the integrity of hold baggage may be jeopardised, the hold baggage is re-screened before being placed on board an aircraft;

 (c) persons engaged to implement security controls are subject to background checks, selection procedures and are adequately trained;

+(d) appropriate security controls, including screening where practicable, are applied to cargo and mail, prior to their being loaded onto an aircraft.

-(d) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in passenger commercial flights;
+(d e) COMAT and COMAIL are subjected to appropriate security controls prior to placement on board an aircraft engaged in passenger commercial flights;